 Welcome to the Gentle Procedures Clinic.
-We are dedicated to upholding the highest international standards of male surgical care while treating our patients with compassion, dignity, and respect.
+We are dedicated to upholding high standards of male surgical care while treating our patients with compassion, dignity, and respect.
 Our vasectomy clinic team understands the situation of men requiring a vasectomy surgery.
 We do our best to provide a private and personalized experience for our clients.

 We are proud to offer you a world-class vasectomy procedure at our Fredericton, N.B. clinic location.
 We offer a No-Scalpel-Vasectomy, which is covered by Medicare, with a No Needle Anesthesia option which is simple, quick, and virtually painless.
 This is done right in our surgical clinic which allows us to keep wait times short.